-5.1.1 Chromatic number
+5.2.1 Chromatic number

-This parameter doesn't need to be tuned because, like the graph, is an input parameter related with the graph.
-If we know the chromatic number this is true but if not we must guess the chromatic number.
-Some theorems help to know a priory this number but not always we can apply these theorems.
+This parameter can not be tuned because it is an input parameter related with the graph.
+If we know the chromatic number in advance, the algorithms can use this knowledge.
+If not, we must guess the chromatic number.
+Some theorems help to know a priori this number but we can not always apply them.

-We have implement a waterfall approach, where an upper bound and a lower bound are given to the algorithm.
+We have implemented a waterfall approach, where an upper bound and a lower bound are given to the algorithm.
 The upper bound must be big enough to solve the problem.
 If the algorithm can solve the GCP with this number then decreases the upper bound one unit and try to solve the problem again with this new chromatic number.
 The algorithm repeats this behavior until the chromatic number reaches the lower bound or after a fixed amount of time the algorithm is unable to find a solution, been the chromatic number the previous tested number.

-In this work we always have used graphs with a known chromatic number so we never have need to used the waterfall approach.
+In this sensitivity analysis work we always have used graphs with a known chromatic number so we never need to follow the waterfall approach.
 We let the upper bound equal to lower bound equal to the chromatic number.

-5.2 Goal Radius
+5.3 Goal Radius

-The goal radius is a very important parameter because this parameter determines the color of the agents.
-In our approach there is an attraction over the search space center in the goals.
-When an agent in near enough to a goal then we assume that the agents color must be the color of the goal.
-But when we can say that an agent is near enough?
-The goal radius determine this distance.
+The goal radius is a very important parameter because it determines the color of the agents.
+In our approach there is an attraction over the entire search space center towards the goals.
+When an agent in near enough to a goal then we assume that the agent's color becomes the color of the goal.
+But when we can say that an agent is near enough?.
+The goal radius determines this distance.
 When the euclidean distance of an agent to the nearest goal is less than this radius then we assign that color to the agent.